Hernia Repair

 Learn More

-Coast For Hernia Surgery
+Cost For Hernia Surgery

-The cost of your HERNIA surgery in Houston is variable depending on specific insurance plans that patients have as well as the facility where the surgery is performed.
-Dr. Shakir performs this surgery at various hospitals as well as outpatient surgery centers to bring the cost down to the minimum for the patient.
-We are also in network with all major insurance plans and patients who do not have insurance are also given special self-pay rates.
-At Surgical Associates of Southern Texas, we believe in providing care to everyone irrespective of their social economic status and keeping the cost of surgery in mind.
+The cost of your hernia surgery in Houston is variable depending on patients’ specific insurance plans and the facility where the surgery is performed.
+Dr. Shakir performs this surgery at various hospitals and outpatient surgery centers to bring the cost down to the minimum for the patient.

 General Surgeon Katy Houston